-No more grey box.
+No more grey box

-Having a completed LinkedIn Company Page with a proper logo will ensure that your company is well represented and looks legitimate on:
+Having a completed LinkedIn company page with a proper logo will ensure your company is well represented and looks legitimate on:

-What looks more professional?
+What looks more professional: grey box or logo?

-More opportunities to be found.
+More opportunities to be found

 Having a company page provides additional ways for prospects to find you and your content on LinkedIn.
 This includes company page status updates, job postings and employees’ profiles.

-Additionally, your LinkedIn Company Page is extremely SEO friendly.
-Often your company page will come up high in the search results when someone Googles your company name.
+Additionally, your LinkedIn company page is extremely SEO-friendly.
+Often, your company page will come up high in the search results when someone Googles your company name.

-Your employees can be connected to it.
+Your employees can be connected to it

-While advertising on LinkedIn can be more expensive than other social platforms, you are able to highly target your ads to people that may not be spending time on other social platforms, such as high-level executives.
+While advertising on LinkedIn can be more expensive than on other social platforms, you can target your ads to people who may not be spending time on other social platforms, such as high-level executives.

-Have Both a LinkedIn Personal Profile and a LinkedIn Company Page
+Have both a LinkedIn personal profile and a LinkedIn company page

-Ultimately, your LinkedIn Company Page is one more place for potential prospects to learn more about your company and how you can help them overcome their specific problems or challenges.
+Ultimately, your LinkedIn company page is one more place for potential prospects to learn about your company and ways you can help them overcome their specific problems or challenges.

 I hope this was helpful in distinguishing the differences between a LinkedIn company page and a personal profile.
 If you found this post useful, please share it on LinkedIn.